 Specialized Program Offerings

-- Related Services are for students who need educationally related therapies (speech, occupational, physical therapies, adapted physical education, or counseling).
+- Related Services are for students who need educationally related therapy (speech, occupational, physical therapy, adapted physical education, or counseling).
 These may occur alone or in conjunction with specialized instruction.

-- EDP Program is a district-based program for students who meet the eligibility criteria of emotionally disabled.
+- The EDP Program is a district-based program for students who meet the eligibility criteria of the emotionally disabled.
 These students have varying learning abilities, adaptive behaviors, and limited processing ability.
-They demonstrate behaviors that interfere to a significant degree and over a marked period-of-time with learning, may possess significant sensory needs that may require environmental adaptations, difficulty in executive functioning, and organization.
+They demonstrate behaviors that interfere to a significant degree and, over a marked period-of-time with learning, may possess significant sensory needs that may require environmental adaptations, strategies for difficulty in executive functioning and organization.

-- Structured Teaching Program is for students with, or may have, below to average cognitive abilities and exhibit characteristics of autism spectrum disorders.
+- The Structured Teaching Program is for students who have, or may have, below average cognitive abilities and exhibit characteristics of autism spectrum disorders.
 These students have varying learning abilities.
-These students may struggle with reading and/or writing and require research-based language, reading, and writing instruction in a highly structured teaching model.
+Students may struggle with reading and/or writing and require research-based instruction in a highly structured teaching model.